barbinbrad/openpilot-101/README.md

    ...
 ```

-Recall that `can_sends = CI.apply(CC)` turns calucaltions for acceleration and steering angle into CAN messages.
+Now that we've loaded the make's interface, and stored the parameters of the model, recall that `can_sends = CI.apply(CC)` turns calucaltions for acceleration and steering angle into model-specific CAN messages.
 But the `apply` method is just a convenient wrapper for combining the car interface, `CI`, the car controller, `CC` and car state `CS` through the car controller's `update` method.

 ```python
 # selfdrive/car/toyota/interface